-5.13 (4) The Attorney for the Claimant must make application to a Registrar or a Judge for a hearing on the papers to consider the evidence and endorse on the affidavit whether the alternative method satisfactory proved service.
+CPR 5.13 (4): The attorney for the claimant must make application to a registrar or a judge for a hearing on the papers to consider the evidence and endorse on the affidavit whether there has been satisfactory service.

-5.13 (5) If the Court is not satisfied that it was impracticable to personally serve the claim form or that the alternative method of was not sufficient to enable the Defendant to ascertain the contents of the claim form, the Court may affix a date to consider another alternative method of service as good service and make an Order thereon.
+CPR 5.13 (5): If the court is not satisfied that it was impracticable to personally serve the claim form or that the alternative method of was not sufficient to enable the defendant to ascertain the contents of the claim form, the Court may affix a date to consider another alternative method of service as good service and make an Order thereon.